Weekly data: GBPUSD & USOIL price action

 This article was submitted by Antreas Themistokleous, market analyst at Exness.

-This preview of weekly data looks at GBPUSD & USOIL, where economic data coming up later this week are the main drivers in the markets for the near short term outlook.
+This preview of weekly data looks at GBPUSD and USOIL, where economic data coming up later this week are the main drivers in the markets for the near short term outlook.

 The most important economic data for this week are: